 I suppose I could blame all my fears on the monsters I saw as a child: The Creature from the The Legend of Boggy Creek, Bigfoot on In Search of, the Werewolves from The Howling, Michael Myers in Halloween, John Carpenter's The Thing, The Aliens...I could go on and on.
 Even though I was terrorized by nightmares involving all these creatures until my early twenties, I realize now that there was part of me that relished the fear, that yearned to be terrified, that bathed in it.
 Isn't hindsite great?
 At the time though, I was a jittery, frazzled, frenetic, panicky kid.
 I can't blame these monsters and their creators.
 What they showed me is only a reflection of my own fear filled interior.
 I should thank them...in fact I think I will.

-Nothing ever compares to that blood pumping electric thrill of Michael Myers casually chasing Jamie Lee Curtis through a dark suburban neighborhood or the gut twisting dread of that walk through the Lincoln Tunnel filled with the bodies of plague victims.
+Nothing ever compares to that blood pumping electric thrill of Michael Myers casually chasing Jamie Lee Curtis through a dark suburban neighborhood or the gut twisting dread of that walk through the Lincoln Tunnel filled with the bodies of plague victims from The Stand.
 Nothing can touch the nightmare bullet of Ripley running through corridors of blinking emergency lights chased by that slithering dripping daemon or the delicious sense of foreboding when Lemarchand's box begins to reconfigure itself.
 Nothing compares.
 So this in my BIG THANK YOU!
 Thank you John Carpenter, Stephen King, Ridley Scott, George Romero, David Cronenberg, Clive Barker, H. P. Lovecraft, Steve Niles, Mike Mignola, Berni Wrightson.
 Thank you for scaring me, giving me the chills, the heebie jeebies, filling me with unspeakable dread, and generally giving me nightmares.
 (I would also like to note that this list is by no means complete in ANY way, shape, or form.)
 THANK YOU!

 Many decry the dark or frightening image as a thing of evil to be shunned, but I have found understanding and knowledge in embracing my personal darkness.
 I have come to respect fear and monsters as great teachers.
 The choices that monsters present to us are black and white.
 Unlike most of the vast grey expanse our lives, these creatures present us with a very clear cut philosophy and set of actions: You get them or they get you.
 Period.
 You can try to run and you can try to hide.
 Eventually though you have to face the beast and then it is only either or.
 In any good horror movie, it's never until the hero stops running that things finally get resolved.